Montreal Expos: Decline (1995–2000)

 The strike and ensuing fire sale left fans in Montreal livid.
 The Expos finished last in the NL East in 1995, and average game attendance fell by nearly 26%, from 24,543 to 18,189.
 Interest in the Expos continued to decline in the years that followed; they would never average more than 20,000 fans per game in a season again during their tenure in Montreal.
-While noting the Atlanta Braves went on to win 11 consecutive NL East titles following the strike, Jonah Keri expressed the viewpoint of the fans as it related to Brochu and the team's owners: "Expos fans couldn't help but wonder if that could have been them celebrating every year ... had Brochu convinced the team's cheapskate owners to spend a few damn dollars, or taken a leap of faith that short-term financial pain would lead to long-term success."
+While noting the Atlanta Braves went on to win 11 consecutive NL East titles after the strike, Jonah Keri expressed the viewpoint of the fans as it related to Brochu and the team's owners: "Expos fans couldn't help but wonder if that could have been them celebrating every year ... had Brochu convinced the team's cheapskate owners to spend a few damn dollars, or taken a leap of faith that short-term financial pain would lead to long-term success."
 The media, meanwhile, had taken to calling the Expos a "Triple-A team" as the team seemed to enter a period where they would develop players only to move them on to other organizations.

 In spite of a sharp decline in attendance, Brochu claimed the Expos turned a small profit in 1995.
-While ticket sales increased in other markets in the seasons following the strike, though, Montreal's fan base continued to erode.
+While ticket sales increased in other markets in the seasons after the strike, though, Montreal's fan base continued to erode.
 Even with the loss of most of their best players, the Expos were competitive in 1996, achieving second place in the NL East with an 88–74 record.
 The team fared poorly in the following five seasons, however, finishing with a losing record in each year and no higher than fourth in the division.
 Individually, Pedro Martínez became the first native of the Dominican Republic—and only Expo—to win the National League Cy Young Award.
 He won the award in 1997 after recording an 18–7 record with an earned run average (ERA) of 1.90.
 One week after he was announced as the NL Cy Young winner, Martínez was traded to the Boston Red Sox as part of another salary purge.